blairanderson/serverlessconsultants/plugins/serverless-haskell.md

 ## Development

-Currently, apart from the `master` branch, an `v0.6.x` branch is maintained with no breaking changes since 0.6.0, for inclusion into Stackage LTS 12.
-For bugfixes and new features that do not change the existing behavior, please target `v0.6.x`.
-For anything else, target `master`.
+`master` branch is the stable version.
+It is normally released to Hackage once new changes are merged via Git tags.

-Changes to the LTS branch will be forward ported to the `master` branch after releasing.
+The package is also maintained in Stackage LTS, provided the dependencies are not blocking it.

 ### Testing

 * Haskell code is tested with Stack: `stack test`.
-* JavaScript code is linted with `eslint`.
+* TypeScript code is linted with `eslint`.

 ### Integration tests